JoseLuisMartins/SDIS-FEUP/README.md

 REMOVED <Version> <SenderId> <FileId> <ChunkNo> <CRLF><CRLF>

 Upon receiving this message, a peer that has a local copy of the chunk shall update its local count of this chunk.
-If this count drops below the desired replication degree of that chunk, it shall initiate the chunk backup subprotocol after a random delay uniformly distributed between 0 and 400 ms. If during this delay, a peer receives a PUTCHUNK message for the same file chunk, it should back off and restrain from starting yet another backup subprotocol for that file chunk.
+If this count drops below the desired desiredReplication degree of that chunk, it shall initiate the chunk backup subprotocol after a random delay uniformly distributed between 0 and 400 ms. If during this delay, a peer receives a PUTCHUNK message for the same file chunk, it should back off and restrain from starting yet another backup subprotocol for that file chunk.

-Enhancement: If the peer that initiates the chunk backup subprotocol fails before finishing it, the replication degree of the file chunk may be lower than that desired.
+Enhancement: If the peer that initiates the chunk backup subprotocol fails before finishing it, the desiredReplication degree of the file chunk may be lower than that desired.
 Can you think of a change to the protocol, compatible with the chunk backup subprotocol, that could tolerate this fault in an efficient way?
 Try to come up with a solution that works in both cases of execution of the chunk backup subprotocol, i.e. both when a chunk is being backed up for the first time and when a copy of the chunk is deleted.

 3.6 Protocol Enhancements